 Non-professional job: Doesn't usually need a degree

+Grades and other requirements are different at each institution.
 Always confirm with the particular university/course you're interested in.

 - BA Natural Sciences

 Geology involves a mix of practical and written work, in addition to a typical timetabled lecture programme of six to eight hours a week.
 Fieldwork, in the UK and abroad, is a crucial part of each year of many degree programmes.
 End of year exams and final year dissertations are common.

 Examples of taught MAs and research degrees at postgraduate level include a straight MA in Geology, as well as master's courses in Applied Environmental Geology, Marine Geoscience, Engineering Geology, Environmental Monitoring and Analysis, and Geoinformation Technology.